 How to Follow the Rules of the Paleo Diet for Fat Loss?

 Once following a Paleo diet for fat loss, dining out does not have to be an experiment.
 The important decision is to choose a combination that aligns with the principles of the Paleo diet.
-Take a start by ordering the main dish that kinds of lean meat, fish, or seafood because these are abundant in protein and healthy fats that support fat loss, and try not to choose processed foods, starchy sides like bread or rice, and select nutrient-rich vegetables or a fresh salad.
+Take a start by ordering the main dish that includes lean meat, fish, or seafood because these are abundant in protein and healthy fats that support fat loss, and try not to choose processed foods, starchy sides like bread or rice, and select nutrient-rich vegetables or a fresh salad.

 Conclusion